Register

 • None: The wall segment is not a door and cannot be opened/closed.

-• Door: The segment is a door and, if unlocked, can be opened/closed by any user with the Open and Close Doors permission.
+• Door: The segment is a door.
+If it is unlocked, it can be opened or closed by any user with the Open and Close Doors permission.

-• Secret: The segment is a door with no icon visible to Players and or Trusted Players, instead appearing as a normal wall until opened by a Gamemaster.
+• Secret: The segment is a door with no icon visible to Players and Trusted Players.
+To most users, it looks just like a normal wall until it is opened by a Gamemaster.

 Door State

-If the wall functions as a door, this determines its state.
-All newly created doors start closed and can be locked by right clicking the interaction icon.
+If the wall functions as a door, this setting determines its state (open, closed, or locked).
+All newly created doors start closed and can be locked if a Gamemaster right-clicks the interaction icon.

-• Closed: Any Movement or Perception restrictions apply, and the door can be opened by clicking on its icon.
+• Closed: Any wall restrictions to sight, movement, and sound are active.
+The door can be opened by clicking its icon, removing these restrictions.

-• Open: Tokens can move and look freely through the wall, and the door can be closed by clicking on its icon.
+• Open: Tokens can move, look, and listen through the wall freely.
+The door can be closed by clicking its icon.

-• Locked: Any Movement or Perception restrictions apply, and the door cannot be opened until it's unlocked.
+• Locked: Any wall restrictions to sight, movement, and sound are active.
+Additionally, the door cannot be opened until it is unlocked by a gamemaster.

 Wall Types